ProcessosDatamob/Locator/docs/en/getting-started/android-setup.md

 }
 ```

-## Initialization
+## Initialization and Configuration

-To initialize the SDK, you must call the `initialize` method passing the application `Context` as a parameter.
-This returns an instance of the `LocatorSDK`.
+To use the SDK, you need to initialize it, get an instance, and configure it.
+The complete process can be done through a unified function that receives a `LocatorConfig` and executes all steps sequentially.

+### Step 1: Initialization in Application

+First, initialize the SDK in your application's `Application` class:

 ```kotlin
 class Application : Application() {